Paul Bishop's House

 The Paul Bishop's House is actually a pair of historic townhouses located at 363-365 Adelaide Street East in the St. Lawrence neighborhood downtown Toronto, Ontario, Canada.
 The houses, constructed in 1848 by Paul Bishop, sit upon the foundations laid by William Jarvis for his home in 1798.
 Jarvis was a member of the Queen's Rifles and Provincial Secretary and Registrar of Upper Canada.
 He selected a site at what is now the southeast corner of Sherbourne and Adelaide Streets and constructed a 30 by 41 foot building of squared logs that he covered with clapboards which he named Jarvis House.

 After William's death in 1817, his son Samuel divided the two acres of land on which the house sat into smaller parcels and sold them.
 The house went through a series of owners and was expanded in the early 1820s.

-During the Cholera epidemics in the 1830s, several people who lived in a rooming house now occupying Jarvis House died.
+During the Cholera epidemics in the 1830s, several people living in a rooming house now occupying Jarvis House died.
 To prevent the disease from spreading, owner James Kidd sealed several of their rooms.
 After the deaths in the house it gained a reputation in the city as being haunted.
 During Mr. Kidd's occupancy of the home it was said that on several occasions unearthly noises were heard in the room Secretary Jarvis used as an office.
 This drove Mr. Kidd out of the house and it remained vacant for a few years.

 In 1841, James Kidd sold the house to Paul Bishop, a blacksmith who worked in an adjacent building.
 In his workshop in 1837, Bishop created Toronto's first horse-drawn cab based on a design presented to him by Thornton Blackburn.
 Blackburn operated his taxi business until 1860 and left a considerable fortune upon his death in 1890.
 His cabs were painted yellow and red, the colors now used by the Toronto Transit Commission.